drmatthewclark/rpi_telegraph/README.md

 * mosquitto_pub -t control -m "code:morseIMC" * to set morse1920 (preferred) or morseIMC code
 * mosquitto_pub -t control -m "loglevel:[0-7]" * to set log level 7 is debug.

+# Configuration

+"""
+configure which pins the equipment is connected to
+"""

+import RPi.GPIO as GPIO<br>
+gpioMode = GPIO.BOARD

+* set what pin to use to control your telegraph * gpioOutputPin = 12  <br>

+* set the pin your key is connected to * gpioInputPin = 18  <br>

+* set addresss to broadcast to other telegraph sets running this system *
+# IP addresses for keys to send signals to

+IPS = ['localhost', '10.0.0.1']